jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 Skillo — Today at 11:41 AM exactly!
 Imagine doing target arrow + dash + slash and doing massive damage cause you crossed the map with it

-- fix: UI: Decoy health isn't listed in card like other summons

 - Enemy whose damage ramps over time (ancient) Scojbo
 - Vinnick Talberot: